 Clean The Exterior Of The Grill

-The next thing that you’re going to want to do is to make sure the exterior of the grill is clean.
-How the exterior of the grill is cleaned is going to depend a lot on the type of grill that you use.
-Below are some common materials that grills are made from so that you can learn how each one should be cleaned.
+Next, you want to make sure the exterior of the grill is clean.
+How you clean it is going to depend a lot on the type of grill that you use.
+Below you can learn how to clean grill lids made of various materials.

 Stainless-Steel Lids

-If the grill has a stainless-steel lid, then you should clean the exterior with plain old soap or water, or a suitable grill cleaner.
+If the grill has a stainless-steel lid, then you should clean the exterior with soap and water or a suitable grill cleaner.
 Use a sponge and scrub with the grain of the stainless-steel to avoid marring it.
 Once the grill is clean, rinse it off completely and then use a clean cloth to dry it.

 Porcelain-Coated Lids